okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/apps/index.md

 | priority     | priority of group assignment                    | Number                                                         | TRUE     | FALSE  | FALSE    | 0         | 100       |            |
 | profile      | Valid JSON schema for specifying properties     | [JSON](#profile-object)                                        | TRUE     | FALSE  | FALSE    |           |           |            |

-### Application Key Credential Model
+### Application Key Credential object

-The application key credential model defines a [JSON Web Key](https://tools.ietf.org/html/rfc7517) for a signature or encryption credential for an application.
+The application key credential object defines a [JSON Web Key](https://tools.ietf.org/html/rfc7517) for a signature or encryption credential for an application.

 > **Note:** Currently only the X.509 JWK format is supported for applications with the `SAML_2_0` sign-on mode.